antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 * The Borg use only **one generic resource type**, which is used for all purposes.

 ---
+# General

+The Borg always acts last in the turn order

+---
 # Economy

 The Borg cannot store resources.